The Roman Goddess Diana

 The Virgin:

 This Virgin is one of your main archetypes, if you are continually preserving your vital energies, for spiritual pursuits.
-The virgin may also represent a desire to explore virgin territory; inventing refreshing, new ideas and ways of doing things

 On the shadow side, fear and disgust caused by bad past experiences could be preventing you from exploring your sexuality.